Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/README.md

+---
+publish: true
+---

 ## Obsidian Bunkers and Badasses Resource Repository

 A repository of resources the TTRPG game Bunkers and Badasses by [Nerdvana Games](https://nerdvanagames.com), primarily oriented towards utilisation within [Obsidian](https://obsidian.md/).
+Many of the resources available can be previewed at Sigrunixia's [Publish Page](https://tenebrousdragon.com/Compendium/BnB/README).

-_Please review the [[Github/Bunkers and Badasses/LICENSE|LICENSE]] before using any of the resources contained within this repository._
+_Please review the [LICENSE](LICENSE.md) before using any of the resources contained within this repository._

-### Publish Preview

-Many of the resources available can be previewed at Sigrunixia's [Publish Page](https://tenebrousdragon.com/Miasmic+Landing) in the Bunkers and Badasses Section.
+## Index of Contents

+> **CSS Snippets**: This contains CSS Snippets that are used within these pages, or snippets that may be useful for maintaining your sourcebook.